Transit Clearance Services

 How does the T1 transit procedure work?

 The T1 transit procedure is begun by the exporting customs broker, who is also liable for the payment of Duty and VAT on the goods.
-This is so that taxes can be levied on your goods by any transit country(ies) if the procedure is not completed at the destination country, preventing the use of T1 forms to bypass paying Duty and VAT to customs.
+Because of this taxes can be levied on your goods by any transit country(ies) if the procedure is not completed at the destination country, preventing the use of T1 forms to bypass paying Duty and VAT to customs.

 How do I obtain a T1 customs form?